dessibelle/elementize/README.md

 #Elementize

-jQuery plugin used to replace any chemical element symbols encountered inside the matched elements with periodic table blocks, inspired by the Breaking Bad intro titles.
+Javascript (jQuery plugin) for replacing any chemical element symbols encountered inside the matched element contents with periodic table blocks, inspired by the Breaking Bad intro titles.

 ##Usage

 1. Add `elemetize.min.js` and `elemetize.min.css` to you markup
-2. Use `$(...).elementize()` on the elements you would like to elementize
+2. Use `$(...).elementize();` on the elements you would like to elementize

 The below code illustrates an example usage, all available options and their default values.